 \section{Abstract}

-Linearization techniques are widely used in the analysis and numerical solution of the Calderón inverse problem, even if their theoretical basis is not fully understood.
-In this article, we study the effectiveness of linearization for reconstructing a conductivity from its Dirichlet-to-Neumann (DtN) map, combining rigorous analysis with numerical experiments.
-In particular, we prove that any DtN map arising from a radial conductivity in the unit ball of $\R^d$ admits an exact representation as a linearized DtN map for a uniquely determined integrable function, the Born approximation.
-We linearize on a family of background conductivities that includes the constant case, giving a rigorous foundation for linearization-based methods in this framework.
-We also characterize the Born approximation as a solution of a generalized moment problem.
-Since this moment problem is formally well-defined even for non-radial conductivities, we use it to develop a numerical algorithm to reconstruct the Born approximation of a general conductivity on the unit disk.
+The problem of identifying the set of Dirichlet-to-Neumann (DtN) maps arising from conductivities on a smooth domain, among operators acting on functions on the boundary, is a challenging issue in the mathematical analysis of the Calderón inverse problem.
+This question is also relevant in specific applications since, as the inverse problem is ill-posed, numerically reconstructing a conductivity from the knowledge of its DtN map is particularly delicate.
+In this article, we address this issue by proving that any DtN map arising from a radial conductivity in the unit ball of $\R^d$ admits an exact representation as a linearized DtN map for a uniquely determined integrable function, that we call the Born approximation.
+This gives a strong necessary condition for an operator to be a DtN map arising from a radial conductivity.
+In particular, our results are a starting point towards developing a rigorous foundation for numerous linearization-based methods that are commonly used in the numerical solution of the Calderón inverse problem.
+We also characterize the Born approximation as a solution to a generalized moment problem that is formally well-defined even for non-radial conductivities.
+We investigate the uniqueness and structure of general non-radial solutions to this moment problem on the unit disk and provide an algorithm to numerically reconstruct the Born approximation in this setting.
 We provide numerical experiments to test the resolution and robustness of the Born approximation in different situations.
-Finally, we show how it can be used as the starting point of an algorithm for reconstructing a conductivity from its DtN map.